 London EC1V 0HB

 Jonathan Gibbs is a writer, critic and academic.
 He has published two novels, 'Randall, or the Painted Grape' (Galley Beggar Press, 2014) and 'The Large Door' (Boiler House Press, 2019).
 'Randall' has been translated into French and Dutch, and was long-listed for the Desmond Elliott Prize and shortlisted for the Figaro Prix du Livre de Voyage Urbain.
-His short stories have been anthologised in the Best British Short Stories 2014 and 2015, and a story was shortlisted for the inaugural White Review Prize.
+His short stories have been anthologised in the Best British Short Stories 2014 and 2015.
+His story 'The Story I'm Thinking Of' was shortlisted for the inaugural White Review Prize 2014, and his story 'A Prolonged Kiss' was shortlisted for the Sunday Times Audible Short Story Award 2021.

 In 2020 he wrote 'Spring Journal', a long poem about the Coronavirus lockdown, inspired by Louis MacNeice's 'Autumn Journal', written in the months before the declaration of the Second World War.
-The poem, originally composed in real time on Twitter, is being published by CB Editions in December 2020.
+The poem, originally composed in real time on Twitter, was published by CB Editions in December 2020.

 He worked as a journalist for over 10 years before taking an MA in Creative Writing (Prose Fiction), for which he was awarded the Malcolm Bradbury Bursary, and a PhD in Creative and Critical Writing, bothat the University of East Anglia.
 The PhD thesis took the form of a novel, 'Randall or the Painted Grape', and a critical essay, ‘Beyond Ekphrasis: The Use and Function of Artworks in the Novels of Don DeLillo’.